Neosperience/TJBinder/README.md

 **Table views and collection views**

 `TJBinder` works excellently also with table views and collection views.
-You need to specify the data objects for the cell and the bindings of the UI elements of the cell. `TJBinder` provides you two convenience implementations of `UITableViewDataSource` and `UICollectionViewDataSource`, one for `NSArray` based data model and one for Core Data backed data models via `NSFetchedResultsController`.
-You will find more details in the example applications on how to utilize these classes together with `TJBinder`.
+You need to specify the data objects for the cell and the bindings of the UI elements of the cell.
+You can find more details in the example application on how to utilize these classes together with `TJBinder`.

 **Data objects updating over time**